Most writers will continue what they are doing and hope they improve organically over time.

 "Enrolling in the How to Write Flash Fiction with Skill course was one of the best decisions I've ever made.
 The video lessons exposed me to story elements and writing techniques I was never aware of."

 "There were great writing prompts and brain-clobbering exercises that helped me significantly improve my craft, and excellent bonuses, too.
-My favorite part of the course was submitting to Mark for editorial feedback and workshopping my stories with the fantastic Flash Fiction Masters Facebook group."
+My favorite part of the course was submitting for editorial feedback and workshopping my stories with the fantastic Flash Fiction Masters Facebook group."

 "With the help and guidance of Mark, I have become a professional author.
 I recommend this course to all writers."